Householder planning applications

 These guides will help you determine if planning permission is required for any of the works you propose.

-We currently also provide a duty officer every morning 9am to 1pm in the Civic on Eldon Street, where you can get free professional advice from one of our planning officers.
+We provide a duty officer every Monday, Wednesday and Friday morning from 9.30am to 1pm at the Central Library (1st floor), Wellington House, 36 Wellington Street, Barnsley S70 1WA, where you can get free professional advice from one of our planning officers.

 Submitting a Planning Application